sebastiancarlos/roffume/README.md

 milliseconds_.
 So one must respect the early UNIX gurus.

-Again, users of `roffume` can **consider `roff` an implementation detail** and ignore it enitrely.
+Again, users of `roffume` can **consider `roff` an implementation detail** and ignore it entirely.
 The main benefit of `roffume` is the creation of **per-application, self-contained folders** containing all inputs (markdown), outputs (PDFs), and commands.